StoicLoofah/my-nanowrimo-novel/time_rewinder.md

 	* really exhausting
 		* probably doing twice as much stuff in a day
 		* pretty stressful feeling the need to fix everything
+* high school events
+	* freshmen formal
+	* exams
+	* finding your way around the school
+		* being tardy to class
+	* parties
+	* something about family time
+* story events
+	* prove it by "predicting the future"
+	* what is forbidden?
+		* monetary gain
+		* retaking a test
+		* hurting someone
+	* what is fair game?
+		* studying more
+		* fixing minor mistakes (e.g. tripping over shoelaces)
+	* learn how to control it
+		* initially can't control it, but learns to
+		* probably something funny in going forwards backwards too much
+		* very disorienting to go backwards through time
+		* tests it by watching dice roll over and over again